Get Smarter Using iCloud Storage

 …and have a leaner, clutter-free Photos library.

-Summary: Shrink your iCloud storage by (a) Backing up your Photos library on external drive, (b) Sorting your Mac Photos library by file size and identifying offloading candidates, (c) Moving offloading candidates into Shared Albums and deleting them from your main library.
+Summary: Reduce iCloud storage by (a) Backing up your Photos library on external drive, (b) Sorting your Mac Photos library by file size to find offloading candidates, (c) Moving offloading candidates into Shared Albums and deleting them from your main library.
 Detailed steps below…

-Photos and videos using up all your iCloud, Mac and iPhone storage?
+Are photos and videos filling up your iCloud, Mac or iPhone storage?
 Here’s a genius hack to keep your memories safe, cut iCloud storage costs, and free up space on your Mac, iPhone and iPad.

-This step-by-step guide shows how to solve three big problems with your ever-growing Apple Photos library.
+Follow this step-by-step guide to solve three big problems with your ever-growing Apple Photos library.

-Problem #1: Photos take up a lot of space
+Problem #1: Photos use a lot of space

-Let’s face it — our photo libraries grow like weeds.
-Every video, photo, and screenshot eats into iCloud, iPhone and iPad storage.
+Our photo libraries grow like weeds.
+Every video, photo, and screenshot adds to iCloud, iPhone and iPad storage.
 Sure, you can optimize device storage, but it doesn’t cut iCloud storage.
 Upgrading your iCloud plan is easy but gets expensive as your storage needs increase.

 A cluttered library makes it hard to find your best shots.
 As a Photos library gets larger, it gets slower.
 It also becomes prone to freezing and corruption.